 This information is provided in accordance with the rights of individuals under General Data Protection Regulation (GDPR) to understand how their data is used.
 Staff, parents, pupils and Guild are all encouraged to read this Privacy Notice and understand the school's obligations to its entire community.

 This Privacy Notice applies alongside any other information the school may provide about a particular use of personal data, for example when collecting data via an online or paper form.

 This Privacy Notice also applies in addition to the school’s other relevant terms and conditions and policies, including:

-- the school's policy on taking, storing and using images of children;
+the school's policy on taking, storing and using images and video recordings of children;

 Anyone who works for, or acts on behalf of, the school (including staff, volunteers, governors and service providers) should also be aware of and comply with this Privacy Notice, which also provides further information about how personal data about those individuals will be used.

 WHY THE SCHOOL NEEDS TO PROCESS PERSONAL DATA

 In order to carry out its ordinary duties to staff, pupils and parents, the school may process a wide range of personal data about individuals (including current, past and prospective staff, pupils, parents or Guild) as part of its daily operation.

 Some of this activity the school will need to carry out in order to fulfil its legal rights, duties or obligations – including those under a contract with its staff, or parents of its pupils.